JRChow/cs-grad-school-admission/README.md

 |  Training Accuracy |                63.87%               |              67.53%              |        67.84%       |      70.82%      |
 |  Testing Accuracy  |                63.25%               |              65.67%              |        64.17%       |      66.74%      |

-:Effect of One-Hot Encoded University Name on Logistic Regression and SVM

 However, simply feeding the updated dataset to Random Forest yields very bad performance, this is mainly due to two reasons.
 The first reason is that the number of original features are drowned by the new binary features, and the old parameters (especially `mtry` / `max_features`) are not suitable for the new dataset.
 The second reason is that the newly introduced parameters are all discrete, which random forest has not been utilizing very well (TODO is this true?).

 # Models